onap/aai-aai-common/docs/AAI REST API Documentation/AAIRESTAPI.rst

    interest.

--  In v11, clients that require lineage, children, or relationship information need to subscribe to a different DMaaP topic than the current one.
+-  In v11, clients that require lineage, children, or relationship information need to subscribe to a different Kafka topic than the current one.

 Relationship List